drips-network/docs/docs/using-drips/create-a-community.md

 > Note: we recommended that you [Connect a Wallet][cw] before you start creating a community.
 You'll need to have a wallet connected to complete the process and it's easiest to do it first.

+> Note: if you would like to use a Gnosis Safe instead of an ordinary Ethereum address, please [see here][gs] for details on how to connect and use a Gnosis Safe with Drips.

 Once you have a wallet connected, click on the 'Create' button.

 ![Click Create][c1]